 Los Angeles International Airport (LAX) is the main airport serving the Greater Los Angeles area.
-LAX is located in the beach community of Westchester, about 16 miles from Downtown LA.
+LAX is located in the beach community of Westchester, about 16 miles from Downtown L.A.
 The airport's West Coast location makes it a gateway to international destinations, particularly Asia and the Pacific.
-LAX is the world’s sixth busiest airport, offering more than 600 daily flights to 91 domestic cities and 1,000 weekly international non-stops to 56 cities.
+LAX is the world's sixth busiest airport and third busiest in the United States, offering 680 daily flights to 96 domestic cities, and 910 weekly nonstop flights to 59 cities in 30 countries.

 The Los Angeles Tourism & Convention Board has created the following basic guide to LAX for international visitors flying into Los Angeles.
 For reference, a detailed map of LAX is available as a downloadable PDF.

 There are nine passenger terminals at LAX, connected by a U-shaped, two-level roadway.
 Most inter-terminal connections require passengers to exit security, then walk or use a shuttle bus to get to the other terminal, then re-clear security.
 A few LAX terminals provide airside connections, which allow connecting passengers to access other terminals without having to re-clear through security.

 Tom Bradley International Terminal (TBIT) has 18 gates, including nine on the north concourse and nine on the south concourse.
 There are also nine satellite gates for international flights located on the west side of LAX.
 Passengers are transported to the west side gates by bus.
 TBIT hosts most of the major international airlines, with the exception of those housed in Terminal 2.
 For reference, a detailed map of TBIT is available as a downloadable PDF by clicking the image below.